zaikinv/crypto-guesser/README.md

 ### Known limitations

-- After 60 seconds the price might not change, which will result in a draw (logic: the guess can be either UP or DOWN, but in this case it is neither UP nor DOWN)
+- After 60 seconds the price might not change, which will result in a draw (logic in this case: the guess can be either UP or DOWN, but in this case it is neither UP nor DOWN)
+- When user submits a guess, the price that is visible is submitted to ensure fairness, the actual price at the exact moment may differ
 - Unit and E2E tests are not covering all the codebase, but only the most critical parts
 - E2E tests are intentionally excluded from the pipeline due to the time & resources constraints and still can be run locally
-- Nest build doesn't work well within npm workspace and requires an own standalone package unless Nest custom [monorepo](https://docs.nestjs.com/cli/monorepo) is used.
+- Nest build doesn't work well within npm workspace and requires an own standalone package unless Nest custom [monorepo](https://docs.nestjs.com/cli/monorepo) is used